Dre Campbell Farm

 For a lovely spring-through-summer flower that grows in most climates, plant peonies.

-They prefer full sun and, once established, will emit a lovely fragrance that is attractive to both bees and hummingbirds.
+They prefer full sun and, once established, emit a lovely fragrance that attracts both bees and hummingbirds.

 18. Phlox

 All varieties of phlox attract bees, butterflies, and even hummingbirds.
-As such, they make for a beautiful and excellent addition to any garden that hopes to attract more pollinators.
+As such, they make a beautiful and excellent addition to any garden seeking to attract more pollinators.

 Besides, night-blooming phlox attracts bats and moths.